8 July 1908

 Lumbermen looked back in dismay at the wasteful practices of the past.
 Squaring logs led to the wastage of more than one-third of the wood.
 Giant hemlocks were cut down solely for their bark used for tanning leather, the wood left to rot where the trees were felled.
 Land clearances for farms destroyed countless acres of valuable timber.
 The dead branches and brush from cut trees also provided the fuel for massive forest fires that destroyed valuable stands of timber.

 Although the lumber industry was the backbone of the Ottawa economy for close to two hundred years, providing jobs for thousands, the prosperity that it generated came at a high environmental cost.
 The industry irrevocably altered the landscape of the Ottawa Valley with the destruction of virtually all of its original woodland.
-It also had serious negative consequences for the Ottawa River.
+Along with it went the traditional way of life of the Indigenous people of the Ottawa Valley, who never ceded ownership of its territory to European setters.
+The industry also had serious negative consequences for the Ottawa River.
 Dams built to control water levels to facilitate the transport of logs and to power the sawmills disturbed fish habitats.
 Sunken logs, and saw dust, routinely dumped into the river, along with chemicals from the pulp and paper mills, and untreated city effluents, polluted the water, killed fish, and brought disease.

 Fortunately, with the closure of most of the mills and more effective treatment of city sewage and runoff, water quality in the Ottawa River is improving.
 However, the extent of the improvement is not known.
 According to the Ottawa Riverkeeper, water quality monitoring is piecemeal throughout the Ottawa River watershed, and there is no program in place to monitor the quality of water in the Ottawa River over time.